France–Saudi Arabia relations

 France–Saudi Arabia relations are the foreign relations between France and Saudi Arabia.
 Diplomatic relations began in 1926.
-Today Saudi Arabia is an ally of France, with strong economic, military and political coordination on many topics such as Iran's nuclear program and the departure of Bashar Al Assad.
+Today Saudi Arabia is an ally of France, with strong economic, military and political coordination on many topics such as Iran's nuclear program and the departure of Bashar al-Assad.
 The relationship has been called a global strategic partnership.
 France has an embassy in Riyadh, and a consulate-general in Jeddah.
 Saudi Arabia has an embassy in Paris.
 Both countries are members of G20.

 History

+In the 16th century, Ottoman Arabia together with the Ottoman Empire under Suleiman the Magnificent had a military, cultural and trade alliance with the Kingdom of France.

 France opened its first consulate in Jeddah in 1839, decades before Saudi Arabia was officially formed.

 Both Saudi Arabia and France were opposed to the Axis in World War II, in which Saudi Arabia supplied oil to the Allies.
 Afterwards, Saudi Arabia was aligned with NATO countries against communism.

 Since King Faisal and General de Gaulle met in 1967, bilateral relations have evolved through personal contacts at the highest levels.

 In the 1970s, after a large group of islamic extremists invaded the Grand mosque in Mecca, France sent special police to help the Saudi police and military.

 France joined the United States and other coalition forces in Desert Shield, an operation by American president George H.W Bush to defend the Kingdom from Iraqi aggression after the invasion of Kuwait.

 In 2016, France condemned the Houthi ballistic missile attack against Mecca.